terawan014/CPEN321_M1/README.md

 ```

 Set at least:
 - `JWT_SECRET`: a long random string used to sign auth tokens.
-- `MONGODB_URI`: only needed for local development (default in `.env.example` assumes MongoDB on `localhost:27017`).
-Ignored when running via Docker Compose.
+Do not commit the real value.
+- `MONGODB_URI`: MongoDB connection string used for local development.
+Do not commit database credentials.
 - `PORT` (optional): defaults to `3000` if unset.
+- `SERVER_PUBLIC_IP`: public IP returned by the backend server IP endpoint.
+For the deployed M1 backend, use `34.123.228.126`.

 ### Option 1: Run locally